vlongle/learning-hive/README.md

 - [] Keep the encoder fixed during the retrainining stuff.
 Use one encoder for everything!
 - [] might even keep the decoder fixed?
 - [] check ray.put to see if we need deepcopy
+- [] use fixed projections across all agents but still random across tasks?

 Using contrastive loss primarily and does not allow cross entropy gradients to flow back through the encoding.